refined-bitbucket/refined-bitbucket/README.md

 - Autocollapse.
 Add file patterns in the Options page that you would like the extension to collapse automatically when the Pull Request.
 - Pullrequest Ignore.
 Add diff filename patterns in the Options page that you would like the extension to completely remove automatically when the Pull Request loads.
 - Button to load all failed diffs in Pull Request view.
+- Choose a default merge strategy for your pull requests.

 ## Some images